 - While not a complete example of this, honorable mention should go to Harry Potter, who spends a decent amount of time throughout the books looking for a father figure who won't die on him.

 - Ren, Brom, and Ichy in Hannah Tinti's The Good Thief.

-- Harry Dresden is an adult, but the fact that he was orphaned at the age of six (his mother died in childbirth and has father had an aneurysm) is a source of anguish to him, both in itself (he is often lonely due to his lack of a family) and because of the situation it left him in (he was adopted by a man who turned out to be a dark wizard, who trained Harry in a particularly harsh manner, and eventually tried to enslave him and his other adopted child (who was also Harry's lover) when they were in their teens, forcing Harry to kill him).
+- The Dresden Files' titular Harry Dresden is an adult, but the fact that he was orphaned at the age of six (his mother died in childbirth and has father had an aneurysm) is a source of anguish to him, both in itself (he is often lonely due to his lack of a family) and because of the situation it left him in (he was adopted by a man who turned out to be a dark wizard, who trained Harry in a particularly harsh manner, and eventually tried to enslave him and his other adopted child (who was also Harry's lover) when they were in their teens, forcing Harry to kill him).
 He eventually gets hints that his parents deaths may not have been accidental, and that his mother (also a wizard) ran with a very bad crowd.
-In later books, it starts to work out, with Harry discovering his mother left her dark allies behind, that he has a brother, and the identity of his mother's killer, allowing him to avenge her.
+In later books, it starts to work out.
+Harry discovers that his mother left her dark allies behind, that he has a brother and that his maternal grandfather is still alive and wants to be a part of his life.
+He also finds the identity of his mother's killer, allowing him to avenge her.